 Making the decision to work as a Cook on a cruise ship

-The decision to work as a Cook in the Galley on a cruise ship has be to be taken based on the understanding that the work will be hard, the hours will be long, and the standards will be very high.
+The decision to work as a Chef in the Galley on a cruise ship must be taken based on the understanding that the work will be hard, the hours will be long, and the standards will be very high.
 The work environment will be very intimidating at first, but there will be many rewards that come with the job as well.
 One of these rewards is the fact that the cruise line industry offers fantastic career opportunities.
-The Cooks who apply themselves and show dedication and commitment to their work, can expect promotions to higher levels within the cruise line kitchen staff organization structure.
+The Chefs who apply themselves and show dedication and commitment to their work, can expect promotions to higher levels within the cruise line kitchen staff organization structure.

-Which candidates are we recruiting for the cruise ship Galley jobs?
+Which candidates are we recruiting for the cruise ship culinary jobs?

-Of course, the profiles the cruise lines look for will depend on the cruise ship galley job you are applying for.
+The profiles the cruise lines look for will depend on the cruise ship Galley job you are applying for.
 The cruise lines usually like to see candidates with kitchen job experience with relatively large structures such as hotels, resorts, other cruise lines.

-If you are looking for cruise line culinary job opportunities, check our list of current cruise ship vacancies!
+If you are looking for cruise line culinary job opportunities, check our list of current vacancies on cruise ships!